 The asteroid 332183 Jaroussky was named after him.

-In 2017, Thibaut Garcia is appointed BBC New Generation Artist, which leads him to perform in recitals and in concertos in the UK.
+In 2017, Thibaut Garcia was appointed BBC New Generation Artist, which led him to perform in recitals and in concertos in the UK.
 That year he notably made his debut in London’s Wigmore Hall.

 When it comes to chamber music, Thibaut Garcia has played with Edgar Moreau, Raphaël Sévère, Jean-Frédéric Neuburger, Antoine Mornière, Boris Grelier, Anaïs Constans, La Marca brothers, Kathryn Rudge…

-In 2016, he signed exclusively with Warner Classics/Erato for his recording projects, with a first release Leyendas.
+In 2016, he signed exclusively with Warner Classics/Erato for his recording projects, with the first release Leyendas.
 His second album, Bach Inspirations, was released in the fall of 2018.

 - Vaughan Williams: Toward the Unknown Region [Radio Filharmonisch Orkest, Groot Omroepkoor] - December 8, 2023

 - Debussy: Prélude à l’après-midi d’un faune [Netherlands Radio Philharmonic, James Gaffigan] - December 6, 2023

 - Pavarotti sings Fra poco a me ricovero [Milano, 1990] - December 5, 2023